robertwe/robertwe.github.io/_posts/2015-11-03-pass-variables-to-jinja-template-in-salt.md

 date: 2015-11-03 22:00:00.00 +02:00
 tag: Salt
 ---
-Yesterday I faced quite interesting ideas.
+Yesterday I faced quite interesting problem.
-In my SLS definition I was iterating over some hash of hashes and wanted pass to Jinja template hash which was present in current iteration. {% raw %}&nbsp;{% endraw %}
+In my SLS definition I was iterating over some hash of hashes and wanted to pass to Jinja template hash, which was present in current iteration. {% raw %}&nbsp;{% endraw %}
-To make it more clear let me how you this code:
+To make it more clear let show you the problem in the code:

 {% highlight yaml %}
 {% raw %}